rocky-linux/documentation/docs/books/web_services/02-web-servers.md

 ##### The `ErrorLog` directive

-The `ErrorLog` directive is used to define the error log.
+The `ErrorLog` directive defines the error log to use.

 This directive defines the name of the file in which the server logs all errors it encounters.
-If the file path is not absolute, it is assumed to be relative to ServerRoot.
+If the file path is not absolute, the assumption is to be relative to ServerRoot.

 ##### The `DirectoryIndex` directive

-The DirectoryIndex directive is used to define the site's home page.
+The DirectoryIndex directive defines the site's home page.

-This directive specifies the name of the file to be loaded first, which will act as the site index or home page.
+This directive specifies the name of the file loaded first, which will act as the site index or home page.

 Syntax: